tobidot/8bits-to-infinity-2021-start-small/README.md

 I used [typescript](https://www.typescriptlang.org/) to write this game and [parcel](https://parceljs.org/) to bundle the project into an html project.
 For the music I used [Bosca Ceoil](https://boscaceoil.net/).

+### I used the following sounds from other authors.
-The "Win Sound" is from @listener https://opengameart.org/content/win-sound-effect The "vgmenuselect" is from Fupi https://opengameart.org/content/8bit-menu-select
+The "Win Sound" is from @listener https://opengameart.org/content/win-sound-effect The "vgmenuselect" is from Fupi https://opengameart.org/content/8bit-menu-select The "accident" is from Fupi https://opengameart.org/content/8bit-menu-select

+### Some code was copied directly from the following tutorials.
+Styling sliders in CSS : https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/